ibm-cloud-docs/billing-usage/billing-faq.md

 You might be looking for information on feature codes and subscription codes, which are available for certain account types.
 For more information, see [Applying feature codes to Lite accounts](/docs/billing-usage?topic=account-codes) and [Applying subscription codes](/docs/billing-usage?topic=billing-usage-subscription_code).

+If you can't apply a promo code, contact {{site.data.keyword.Bluemix_notm}} Sales or the educational provider for additional help.
+{: note}

 ## Why did I get billed if I have remaining promotion credits?
 {: #billed-promo}
 {: faq}